adityatripathy0000/SpectrumInternship/README.md

-# Spectrum Data-Science / Machine-Learning Internship Project Report
+# Spectrum Data Science and Machine Learning Internship Project Report

 ## About the Project:

-This Project
+In this project, I have built a **Student Grade Prediction Machine Learning Model** based on the student’s data and previous marks.

+I imported different libraries like
+    1. numpy,
+    2. pandas,
+    3. sklearn,
+    4. statsmodel.api,
+    5. seaborn.

+After that I preprocessed the data in the dataset, and changed the binary valued attributes into 0 or 1, nominal valued attributes into encoded values.
+Then used various Machine Learning models like Linear Regression, Decision Tree Regression, Random Forest Regression.
+And plotted the various insights from the model, I built.

 ## Techniques used in Final Task of the internship:

-#### 1. Multiple Linear Regression
+#### 1. Linear Regression

 ##### Results:
 Train Score:  0.97592